 I have also shown that healthcare prices are not likely to be the proximate cause of high US spending in cross-sectional or times series analyses (especially not in the past several decades).
 Contrary to the arguments made by Reinhardt and many others, the long-term rise in HCE relative to income in the US, as in other developed countries, has little to do with excess health inflation (over-and-above the rate of general inflation) and almost everything to do with rising volumes of health care consumed.

-Before I begin rebutting FC’s specific claims, I will briefly review some of the highlights from my earlier blog post on the role of health prices.
+Before I begin rebutting FC’s specific claims, I will briefly review some of the highlights from my earlier blog posts on the role of health prices.

 The OECD health PPP researchers preferred method of illustrating relative health prices indicate the US hospital prices (surgical procedures) is actually substantially below trend (though they tend to omit this point)

-Due to the mismatch between exchange rates and PPP, this makes US healthcare appear cheaper than it really is (far below trend).
+Due to the mismatch between exchange rates and domestic purchasing power, as indicated by PPPs, US healthcare appears to be far cheaper than it really is.

 A much more sensible way of illustrating prices is to just divide the published health or (narrower) hospital services PPPs by the PPPs for GDP or AIC.
 This provides a decent measure of relative differences in domestic opportunity cost (i.e., how much real consumption is foregone when buying a comparable bundle of health care in a given country as compared to the OECD average) and is a better indicator of prevailing health prices as most people would think of it.
 This method typically shows the US close to trend (not far below the trend as it is with PLI )